 6.55.1 Applicability of language

-The C standard [2] has documented in Annex J.1, 54 instances of unspecified behaviour.
+The vulnerability documented in ISO/IEC 24772-1:2024 6.55 is applicable to C. The C standard [2] has documented in Annex J.1, 54 instances of unspecified behaviour.
 Examples of unspecified behaviour include:

 The order in which parameters of a function call are evaluated